Improve Your Sales With More 5-Star Reviews in More Places.

 I think that we have to always be thinking about what the next big innovation is in ratings and reviews or whatever other market we go into.
 We need to always keep trying to stay one step ahead of what the market is doing.
 What our competitors are doing.
 If we always stay one or two steps ahead, we will continue to stay relevant and in demand.

-When Shopper Approved approached Google, they were a tiny fish in a big ocean of big fish.
-But that didn’t stop them from going for their dreams.
+When Shopper Approved approached Google, they were a tiny fish in an ocean of massive predators.
+But that didn’t stop them from taking chances.
 If your goal is wide distribution to the masses, reach out to the mass retailers that seem out-of-reach, but will help you achieve your fullest potential.
 It’s terrifying to approach the big league names, but landing one of the “big fish” is a defining moment for many companies, and can be a huge step to an Inc. 500 award.